Here’s a way to get people in the audience to sign your mailing list and be part of your inside club.

 About halfway through your show, when everyone is having fun, take pictures of the audience, from the stage.
 Tell them to smile, make a face, hold up their beer, whatever.

 Afterwards, pass around the notebook and say, “Please write down your email address in this notebook.
-I’ll email you, telling you where you can see YOUR goofy picture on my website.”
+I’ll email you, telling you where you can see your goofy picture on my website.”
+If you can afford it, use a tablet for this purpose, so they can type their email address instead of hand-write it.

 At the end of the night, before bed, write up a journal of that show.
 Upload all their pictures onto a page of your website.
 Dedicate a page of your site about that show, with the diary, photos, and a little link on that page that says, “If you were at this show, please introduce yourself!” — so people can contact you.